gauravshilpakar/AutomateGitHub/README.md

+# Automate GitHub
+## Description
-Automate Process of logging into your GitHub, creating a repository, setting up remote repository and pushing initial commits.
+Ease process of logging into your GitHub, creating a repository, setting up remote repository and pushing initial commits.

 Note: Written in UTF-8 Encoding